Skip to content

 Daily execution and sprint work

-Viewing strategic levels on Work Tracker: Use the Issue Type filter on your Work Tracker to display Level 1/2/3 issue types when you need to see how strategic work breaks down into execution tasks.
+Use the Issue Type filter on your Work Tracker to display Level 1/2/3 issue types when you need to see how strategic work breaks down into execution tasks.

 Creating any issue using the green Create button

-1. Click the green "+ Create" button (works for any hierarchy level)
+1. Click the green + Create button

 2. Select GitHub Issue or Zenhub Issue